sorbet/sorbet/website/docs/faq.md

 `sorbet-static` to work as far back as macOS 10.10 (Yosemite), as far forward as macOS 11.0 Big Sur, and on most Linux distributions using `glibc`.

-We do not test nor publish prebuilt binaries for macOS on Apple Silicon.
-We have reports that it doesn't work, but no one on the Sorbet team has access to Apple Silicon-based macOS machines, so we have been unable to diagnose nor fix any problems.
-If you are interested in working on this, feel free to reach out in the #internals channel on our [Sorbet Slack](/slack).

 The `sorbet` gem has runtime dependencies on `git` and `bash`.

 Combined, these points mean that if you are using one of the official minimal